 - It improves the convenience for residents, the quality of public space around the building, and working conditions for staff.

-Benefits of Waste Management
+What are the Benefits of Waste Management?

-- Minimizes disposal costs and increased profits
+- Minimizes disposal costs and increases profits

 - Streamlines reporting and information sharing